Semi-ATE/Semi-ATE/README.md

 5) after all steps 1) to 4) are done
 start a browser your choice and past the following url: http://localhost:8081/

-you will be able to see the MiniSCT UI
+you will be able to see the UI